ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 2. Inconsistent API Structure (High Likelihood)
    - There might be a discrepancy between the MockClaudeClient implementation and the actual Claude API structure.
    - The test might be expecting a different structure or method of accessing the 'messages' functionality.
-   - Partially Validated: The current implementation doesn't fully align with the Claude API structure.
+   - Validated: The current implementation doesn't fully align with the Claude API structure.

 3. Incomplete Implementation (High Likelihood)
    - The changes made to MockClaudeClient might be incomplete or not fully aligned with the Claude API structure.